mattmacleod/recipe-book/recipes/chicken-karahi.md

   - Add the garlic and ginger paste and stir to combine.
 Add the tomatoes and cook down for about 5 minutes, breaking the tomatoes up to form the sauce.
   - Add all of the dry spices and stir to combine.
 Continue to cook for another 5–10 minutes until the sauce has reduced and is quite thick.
   - Chop the chillies into three or four parts each and add to the pan, along with the butter.
 Stir while the butter melts to combine.
 You should end up with a smooth and glossy sauce.
   - Taste and add salt and lemon juice to taste.
-Add the chopped chillies and ginger and stir to combine.
+Add the coriander leaves and ginger and stir to combine.
 Serve immediately with rice or roti.

 ---